Werner-Schaus II Government: Media

-In the sphere of the media, the government pursued the collaboration of the State with the CLT, at the same time reinforcing the control of the public powers over the company.
+In the sphere of the media, the government pursued the collaboration of the State with the broadcaster Compagnie Luxembourgeoise de Télédiffusion (CLT), at the same time reinforcing the control of the public powers over the company.
 On 4 April 1973, Pierre Werner signed an agreement to prolong the concessions to the CLT until 31 December 1995.
 The Luxembourgish government obtained a veto right on sales of shares which would affect the political neutrality or Luxembourgish nature of the business.
 The ClT's remit also obliged it to maintain a symphonic orchestra.

 Social policy

 In the late 1960s, Luxembourgish society achieved a high standard of living.
 The economic boom was accompanied by profound social changes.
 Almost everywhere in Europe, there were demands for education reforms, and reforms of family and criminal law.
 In Luxembourg also, there were demands for more participation and emancipation.
 The student protests of 1968 had given birth to a will to allow more youth participation in political life.
 Before the early elections of 15 December 1968, the Chamber had declared its intention to revise article 52 of the Constitution concerning the voting age.
 In 1972, the Deputies went through with the revision, lowering the voting age to 18 years, and the age at which one could stand for election to 21 years.
 By abolishing the collation des grades, the government fulfilled one of the central demands which had provoked in May 1968 the strike of the students of the "Cours supérieurs".
 The law of 18 June 1969 replaced the collation des grades with a system of approval (homologation) of foreign qualifications.

 In private companies, the government put in place the idea of cogestion, that is, workers' participation in business decisions.
 The law of 6 May 1974 installed “mixed committees” in businesses employing over 150 workers, and organised the representation of employees in public companies.

 From the early 1970s, married women gradually received more rights.
 The law of 12 November 1971 on the protection of youth stipulated that a wife was no longer obliged to obtain her husband's permission to start legal proceedings.
 The law of 4 February 1974 reformed marriage law, and the modalities of the marriage contract.
 From 1972, Eugène Schaus, the Minister of Justice, presented several bills in the realm of family law, especially concerning divorce law and abortion.
 However, these questions touched on sensitive points of the philosophy of the CSV, which feared an excessive liberalisation which would risk shaking the ethical foundations of society.
-The Prime Minister, anxious to avoid ideological battles, counted on a long procedure and favourised the adjournment of the parliamentary discussion until after the elections.
-By contrast, the problem of the declining birthrate was seen as a crucial question.
+The Prime Minister, anxious to avoid ideological battles, counted on a long procedure and favoured adjourning the parliamentary discussion until after the elections.

+By contrast, the problem of the declining birth rate was seen as a crucial question.
 The government increased family benefits, especially from the third child.
 Similarly, birth allowances, accompanied by a pre-birth payment, were heavily increased.
-Nevertheless, the effect of these measures on the birthrate was not as great as hoped.
+Nevertheless, the effect of these measures on the birth rate was not as great as hoped.